-- Tenants are responsible for providing notice to their landlord if they are unable to pay rent due to financial impacts related to the COVID-19 pandemic. - Landlords must accept a Tenant's self-certification as a valid form of notice from Tenants with nine (9) employees or fewer (See below for documentation requirements for Tenants with more than nine (9) employees). - Landlords are prohibited from harassing or intimidating Tenants that exercise their rights under the Moratorium. - Tenants and landlords are encouraged to work out a payment plan during and after the termination of the Moratorium.
+- Tenants are responsible for providing notice to their landlord if they are unable to pay rent due to financial impacts related to the COVID-19 pandemic. - Landlords must accept a Tenant's self-certification as a valid form of notice from Tenants with nine (9) employees or fewer (See below for documentation requirements for Tenants with more than nine (9) employees). - Landlords are prohibited from harassing or intimidating Tenants that exercise their rights under the Moratorium. - Landlords must provide a Tenant with nine (9) or fewer employees a copy of their rights under the Moratorium within ten (10) days of serving a notice of nonpayment. - Tenants and landlords are encouraged to work out a payment plan during and after the termination of the Moratorium.